 The cardholder and immediate family members are covered by this perk, and the cardholder doesn’t even have to be traveling in order to use this coverage.
 However, you do have to pay for any prepaid travel expenses with your Chase Sapphire Preferred card to qualify for this perk.

-You can read through your credit card’s full terms to see what is and isn’t covered, but Chase notes that the following situations tend to be included in this benefit: Accidental bodily injury, the loss of life, sickness experienced by the cardholder, a traveling companion or an immediate family member of the cardholder or a traveling companion, severe weather that prevents the start or continuation a covered trip, terrorist activity or hijacking and jury duty or a court subpoena that cannot be avoided.
+You can read through your credit card’s full terms to see what is and isn’t covered, but Chase notes that the following situations tend to be included in this benefit: accidental bodily injury, loss of life, sickness experienced by the cardholder, a traveling companion or an immediate family member of the cardholder or a traveling companion, severe weather that prevents the start or continuation of a covered trip, terrorist activity or hijacking and jury duty or a court subpoena that cannot be avoided.